CiscoDevNet/opendaylight-setup/docs/tutorial/config-pcep.md

 ![Create PCE-init LSP](./images/pcep/create-pce-init-lsp.png)

-> The path and other fields in the request body are pre-filled.
+> * The path and other fields in the request body are pre-filled.
 You should check the Postman environment to check/change the exact value.
+> * By default, we are using the SJC -> SFC -> POR path in the environment.
+> * By default, we are setting the PCEP tunnel name to **foo**.
+This will be the **signaled name** of the LSP tunnel.
+If you do not specify the name, by default XRv will automatically assign a tunnel name like **ios_t1**.

 After the RESTCONF request is submitted, you are suppose to see a 200 OK response at the bottom.
 Also, to make sure the LSP is truely created, you should do a GET request on the PCEP topology from controller: